 Voice assistants are poised to become our home’s digital butlers, and Amazon’s Alexa is a strong contender in the race to be the best.
+With Amazon Prime Day around the corner, it could be the perfect time to buy an Echo device - but which is the best option?
+Or should you consider an alternative?
+Read on.

-Initially released in 2014, the voice-operated personal assistant has found its way into an array of smart speakers, giving them new functionality.
+Initially released in 2014, the Alexa voice-operated personal assistant has found its way into an array of smart speakers, giving them new functionality.
 Music playback, making 'to-do' lists, setting alarms, providing real time information of many kinds - this is the sort of stuff that makes Alexa so powerful.

 While other voice-assistants offer similar features, Alexa is still ahead.
 It has a wider range of functions, and greater consistency across its platforms, than Apple's Siri on the HomePod, and Google’s Assistant is a little more awkward still - and its Home speakers don’t sound quite as good as Amazon’s equivalent.